carpentries/instructor-training/episodes/23-introductions.md

 > > - Plan next steps.
 Does the local community have resources to support continued learning?
 > > Do you have advice for how learners might continue on their own?
 Even
 > > if you have no advice, asking learners to take a moment to discuss their own plans can support them in taking a next step sooner rather than later.
 > > - Reiterate where the lesson materials can be found, and encourage them to apply at least one of the skills to their own work within the next few days.
-Some examples could be:
+Potential examples include:
-> >    - Recreate an spreadsheet from a past analysis in R
+> >    - Recreate an spreadsheet from a past analysis in R;
-> >    - Write a lab notebook entry in R-markdown
+> >    - Write a lab notebook entry in R-markdown;
-> >    - Backup a thesis or manuscript by storing it on a remote server with a version control system
+> >    - Backup a thesis or manuscript by storing it on a remote server with a version control system; and
-> >    - Log in to a remote machine and run an analysis there
+> >    - Log in to a remote machine and run an analysis there.
 > > - Collect feedback.
 Minute cards, one-up-one-down, and making time for Carpentries post-assessment surveys will support your continuing development as an
 > > Instructor as well as our continuing development of Carpentries programs.
 This can also support or complement a reflection activity.
 > > - Check with the workshop host to see if they have any closing words or instructions they would like to share.